immunomind/immundata/README.md

 2. **Analysis**  – explore, annotate, filter and compute on that object

-Before we go into more details for each of the phase, there are three simple yet essential `immundata` concepts we need to keep in mind, which distinguish `immundata` from all other data frame-based AIRR libraries.
+Before we go into more details for each of the phase, there are two simple yet essential `immundata` concepts we need to keep in mind, which distinguish `immundata` from all other data frame-based AIRR libraries.

+1. **Units: chain -> barcode -> receptor**

+  **Chain** One V(D)J rearranged molecule / contig / chemistry read (e.g. a single TRA, TRB, IGH, IGL). (rearrangement, used "chain" for convenience) - minimally possible data unit, a building block of everything.
+  In case of single-chain data, same as barcode.
+Never changes after ingest; you can always drill back to the exact sequence.

+  **Barcode** A physical container that stores zero, one, or many chains.
+  In single‑cell it’s a droplet == cell; in bulk it’s an entire sample file; in spatial it’s a spot.
+  (sometimes equal to cell) - biological unit that "stores" relevant biological data.
+Inherits any per‑cell / per‑sample metadata you add.

+  **Receptor** - logical unit.
+A logical grouping of chains that you want to treat as one biological “receptor signature”.
+  Can be: α+β pair, heavy+light pair, or even all chains sharing the same CDR3/V/J.
+  Minimal data unit for AIRR statistics.

+2. **Aggregation: receptors and repertoires**

+  The data stored as chains.
+  Biologically-relevant processes are consolidated by barcodes.
+  People think in receptors and repertoires.

+  How do we make it convenient in practical sense?

-1. **Aggregation of receptors** – ... people analyse a specific receptors; data lineage is crucial for full reproducibility.
+  Data lineage is crucial for full reproducibility.

-2. **Aggregation of repertoires** – ...

-3. **Receptor and cell identifiers ("barcodes")** – ...

 And now, let's dive into how you work with `immundata`.